meta-me/metame-website/posts/_posts/2020-09-06-7-reasons-why-your-time-is-important.md

 Your time is valuable because you affect the world around you.
 While many things are outside of our control, there are many things we can control.
 A smile, a conversation, a kind gesture can have a huge impact on other people’s lives.

-We all stand on the shoulders of giants; men and women who have moved societies, nations and humanity.
+We stand on the shoulders of giants; men and women who moved societies, nations and humanity.
 Within all of us is the remarkable ability to dream, transform, and self actualize.
 Your time is potential energy to mould yourself and the world to your image.

 ## 7. Great time to be alive